GasserJC/Heimdall-AaaS/README.md

 # Heimdall Authentication as a Service Go API
-Create an light weight and performant AaaS API.
+Create a light weight and performant AaaS API.
-This DOES NOT save ANY user data, hashes provide a tool to authenticate users via a username and password without saving user data.
+This DOES NOT save ANY raw user data, hashes provide a tool to authenticate users via a username and password without saving any raw or reversable data.
 Future functionality: Add User Removal

 Restrictions: persistant deployments.